IBM/watson-discovery-news/README.md

 # Troubleshooting

-* Help!
-I'm seeing errors in my log

-This is expected during the first run.
-The app tries to start before the Discovery service is fully created.
-Allow a minute or two to pass, the following message should appear:

-``Watson XXXXXXXXXXX is connected and running!``

 * Setting environment variables for a local run

 > NOTE: This only needs to be set if the application is running locally.